 The EPUB specification is maintained and managed by the Publishing@W3C Group.
 Information concerning the various working groups, how you can participate, the standards and profiles is available at the Publishing@W3C site together with details on the various technical specifications of the EPUB formats and its profiles.

-The EPUB Accessibility specification, which became a recommended IDPF specification on January 5th, 2017 is not specific to any one version of EPUB.
-You can use it to assess EPUB 3.0 or even 2.0 publications.
+The EPUB Accessibility specification references accessibility conformance and discoverability of EPUB files.
 The specification is structured so that there is a set of universal high-level requirements, while a separate techniques document identifies specific practices and how they are implemented in the different flavours of EPUB.

 See our guidance page for some useful top tips on creating accessible EPUB files and how you might make the most of some of the above features